 Nazlin Hilal, founder of Doll Me Up Cosmetics, shares some strategies that she uses to ‘put wheels on her business’ and sustain spectacular standards of service.

-As mentioned in the introduction, Nazlin has an incredibly warm and affectionate personality, and it’s easy to see why people like her: she is sincere about providing value to her customers, and has a lovely way of bringing out the best in people around her.
+Nazlin has a warm and affectionate personality, so it’s easy to see why people like her: she is sincere about providing value to her customers, and has a lovely way of bringing out the best in people around her.

 If a great brand is about “making people feel better”, Nazlin’s brand of cosmetics is about empowering her customers with confidence and flair.
 But, an awesome personality alone won’t sustain the rigours of a business.
 What else has been helpful?

 “Facebook has been a very good platform to do it.
-I guess a lot of times people like to take photos and we like to look at people’s photos.
+People like to take photos and we like to look at people’s photos.
 I think that is a form of advertisement because every time customers come here for classes, they might take photos and upload them on their page.
 Somebody will look and say: ‘Hey, cool, I want to go for such classes.”
 I find that my particular business works a lot through word-of-mouth.”

 “I try to get feedback from customers, from friends, and all that.
 “What is it that you think we should change?
 What do you think we should do?”
 We cannot just be doing the same thing, so I was like: What else can we do?
 From there, we hear them.
 Basically, it’s a lot to do with what the customer wants.”